YurkaninRyan/tkplaceholder.io/src/pages/why-function-components-fit-react-better-than-classes/index.md

 If you're curious, [Dan Abramov does a great job showcasing them](https://overreacted.io/how-are-function-components-different-from-classes/) and breaking down why we should care.

 Function components have their own problems.
-They shift from `this` to errors from closures.
+Subtle bugs stop coming from `this`, but are now coming from closures.

 The main difference is that it is _very_ hard to create warnings around `this` but we [already have lint rules](https://www.npmjs.com/package/eslint-plugin-react-hooks) that make `useEffect` much easier to use.